 - 1 cup cottage cheese (I use 4%)

-- 3/4 cup shredded Parmesan cheese or Pecorino Romano
+- ¾ cup shredded Parmesan or Pecorino Romano

-- 1/8 tsp ground black pepper, or to taste
+- ⅛ teaspoon ground black pepper or to taste

 Instructions

-- Add all ingredients to the bowl of a large food processor.
+- Add all ingredients to the bowl of a larger food processor (at least 7-cup capacity).
 Process until smooth and creamy.
+Do this in multiple batches if your food processor is smaller.

 - Pour out sauce into a medium saucepan set over medium-low heat.
 Cook for 10-15 minutes, stirring/whisking occasionally, until the sauce has thickened to your liking.
 You don't want the sauce to boil.